The Charlotte Hornets enter the 2022-23 NBA season with playoff expectations and a new head coach in Steve Clifford.

 For all his greatness as an NBA player — inarguably the best ever in our estimation — Michael Jordan has not managed to duplicate that success as an owner.
 The Hornets lost to Atlanta in the play-in round of the NBA Playoffs last year after finishing the regular season at 43-39.

 A better bet is to wager on whether the Hornets will make the playoffs.
 DraftKings was dealing +300 on “yes” and -425 on “no” as of this writing.
 You can also bet on the number of wins Charlotte will have during the regular season.
-DraftKings offered over 33.5 wins at +100 and under 33.5 wins at -120.
+DraftKings offered over/under odds of over 33.5 wins at +100 and under 33.5 wins at -120.

 Focus on those two betting markets, and forget about betting on the Hornets to win the 2022-23 NBA Championship.
 Your wallet will thank you at the season’s end.